GEM-benchmark/NL-Augmenter/transformations/lost_in_translation/README.md

 The `LostInTranslation` class supports a number of options.
 A list of languages (`lang`) can be passed, and encode-decode cycles draw from this list in different manners via the `how` argument.
 The default behavior is `strict` which simply iterates through the list as-is; this was selected for reproducibility of `task.json`.
 However, the transformation is intended to use the `random` strategy, in which successive language layers are drawn from the provided list with replacement. `layers` specifies the total number of encode-decode cycles, and in the case of both `strict` and `layers>len(langs)` will restart the list from the beginning.

 ## Data and code provenance
 This code was based upon the `ButterFingersPerturbation` transformation template.
 The en->xx and xx->en models are provided by the Helsinki-NLP OpusMT project, cited below.
+These models were chosen because of the number of different languages available for translation.

 ## Previous Work
 BackTranslation: https://github.com/GEM-benchmark/NL-Augmenter/tree/main/transformations/back_translation